Create a systematic review

 3. A systematic search that attempts to identify

 all studies that meet the eligibility criteria

 4. An assessment of the validity of the findings of

 ||Librarians can support you to complete a systematic review.

 Please visit any HNE Health Library branch to discuss your project and learn more about the ways in which we can assist you.

-Systematic Review Course (HETI) The aim of this course is to step participants through the processes of a systematic literature search, study selection, data extraction and writing up of a review for publication, or to inform policy or health service practice.
+You can also complete this Systematic Review Course developed in conjunction with (HETI).
+The aim of this course is to step participants through the processes of a systematic literature search, study selection, data extraction and writing up of a review for publication, or to inform policy or health service practice.